RiccardoD25/Unity-Game-Project-Alien-Target/README.md

 <h1>Unity-Game-Project-Alien-Target - Game Development</h1>

 <h2>Description</h2>
-This project is called Alien Target and it is a desktop game app that consists of simple C# scripts that advocates for the user to use the keyboard "B" key to deploy a rocket and hit the alien menace.
-You can also use the left and right arroes keys to move the rocket to a desired location where you will try to hit the target as it moves to random locations whithin the map, Oh!
-And the user only gets 10 tries.
-This is an interactive game for everyone!
+This project is called Driving Track and it is a Meta Oculus game VR app that consists of simple C# scripts that advocates for the user to use the controller joy stick to start moving the car.
+You have to go around the track and avoid falling off and landing into the ocean.
+Time to beat you best record!
 <br />

 <h2>Languages and Utilities Used</h2>